geojeff/busser/README.md

 found at https://github.com/envone/ember-runner.

 Also, the design and operation of ember-runner will be reviewed.
-One aspect to be considered is the way the system of handlers works, compared to the modifications done in Busser.
+One aspect to be considered is the way the system of task handlers works, compared to the modifications done in Busser.

-Evaluate IcedCoffeeScript, with its addition of *await* and *defer*, for replacing code in busser's handler exec methods, at least for cases where counts are used to wait for overall completion.
+Evaluate IcedCoffeeScript, with its addition of *await* and *defer*, for replacing code in busser's task handler exec methods, at least for cases where counts are used to wait for overall completion.
 See [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/).

 For coming up to par with Chance, and for adding new features, graphics